caiks/WBOT02/README.md

 49 vs 47 and 48 - Model 49 (10-valent, 100 thrs) is in-between model 47 (10-valent, 200 thrs)  and model 48 (5-valent, 100 thrs).
 The average path is less than one step longer than model 47 but more than 2 steps longer than model 48 (5-valent).
 The mode is 1 step more than 47 but 3 steps less than 48.
 The deviation is less than model 47, so the new model is probably evenly distributed, unlike in model 48.
 For contour003 model 49 seems to be a slight improvement over both model 47 and model 48.
 For contour004 model 49 seems to be a slight worsening over both model 47 and model 48.
 The lower threshold seems to be counterbalanced by the larger model.
 The 49 lengths seem to be intermediate between model 47 and model 48 too.
 Probably overall model 47 is best - perhaps it would be noticeably better if not constrained by active size.

 50 vs 48 - back to 10-valent - only diff is valency and min entropy limit,  growth is reduced, multiplier increases slightly, similar stats? compare qualitative

+50 is 4th best rep contour 3 and 3rd best contour 4

 50 vs 47 - only diff is overflow, but fairly different growth over 1m and multiplier